Arancini with Kalamata Aioli

 60g mozzarella, broken into 12 small chunks

-olive oil, as much as you need for frying
+olive or canola oil, as much as you need for frying

 Stir the olive paste and the mayonnaise together in a small bowl until well mixed.
 Reserve in the refrigerator.

 Using your hands, form small balls [tee hee!] of leftover risotto.
-The balls should be about 35-40g each.
+The balls should be about 35-40g each, a little larger than a golf ball.
 Stuff each ball with a piece of mozzarella and reform the ball.

 Roll the ball in flour, then in the egg, then in the panko.
 Reserve on a piece of parchment paper.

-Heat olive oil to 325˚F. Use a spider to carefully lower a few balls into the oil and fry for 3-4 minutes, until the balls are golden brown.
+Heat oil to 325˚F in a deep-sided pot.
+You’ll need a few inches’ worth, enough to let the balls float freely.
+Use a spider to carefully lower a few balls into the oil and fry for 3-4 minutes, until the balls are golden brown.
 Work in small batches, about 3-5 balls, so that the oil temperature doesn’t drop too low.

 Serve immediately with the reserved kalamata aioli.